 - Data type: One of the main differences between photogrammetry and remote sensing lies in the kind of information collected.
 Remote sensing collects data in the form of light and color.
 By detecting different wavelengths of light radiation, it can generate maps.
 Instead of measuring wavelengths of radiation, on the other hand, photogrammetry uses imagery to measure coordinates in space.

-- Number of dimensions: These differences also mean remote sensing tends to work in two dimensions while photogrammetry tends to work in three dimensions.
+- The number of dimensions: These differences also mean remote sensing tends to work in two dimensions while photogrammetry tends to work in three dimensions.
 Remote sensing can create informative 2D maps, while photogrammetry is ideal for more complex 3D modeling.

 Below are a few applications that frequently use remote sensing and photogrammetry: